 • Students and no more than two accompanying helpers should wear face coverings throughout the move-in appointment.

-• After testing, students will then proceed to the housing check-in stations where they will receive their room key, ID card, and welcome bag.
+• During move-in appointments, residents should proceed to the housing check-in stations where they will receive their room key, ID card, and welcome bag.
 Resident will also be provided one free, reusable face covering for use throughout the semester.
 Students will then go directly to their community and move into their rooms.

 • Students should remain in their on-campus residence and begin a relative quarantine, only leaving their rooms for food deliveries or pick-up until they receive their test results.
 These measures will help reduce any potential exposure after a resident is tested and helps to provide a more accurate sense of COVID-19 infection status.

 • After move-in there will be a virtual community meeting for residents to meet their resident advisors and neighbors and learn about upcoming events in UCF Housing and on campus.

 • More information about move-in can be found here.
 UCF Housing will also provide residents with other details regarding move-in appointment sign-up and procedures via email.

 • Residents should complete daily self-assessment for symptoms, which can be completed online.
 In mid-August, a self-checking method will also be added to the UCF Mobile app.

 • Throughout the semester if a resident begins to experience symptoms or comes in contact who someone who has tested positive for COVID-19, they should contact the UCF COVID Line at 407-823-2509 to determine a course of action and complete the UCF COVID Self-Checker.